Artifacts from Tutankhamun’s Tomb

 1. Tutankhamun’s Golden Mask

-Tutankhamun’s mask, also known as the king’s death mask, is composed of solid gold and weighs roughly 10.23 kg.
-It is inlaid with valuable stones.
+Ancient Egyptian artisans composed Tutankhamun’s mask, also known as the king’s death mask, of solid gold, and it weighs roughly 10.23 kg.
+They inlaid it with valuable stones.

 2. Tutankhamun’s Golden Shrine